klee325/magnetometer-code/README.md

 - Records per second bx, by, bz and total magnetic field measures in daily csv files stored in a folder called 'data'.
 Live plotting of minute average values using matplotlib.
 UTC time.

 csv.log
 - Records per second bx, by, bz and total magnetic field measures in daily csv files stored in a folder called 'data' (no live plotting).
 UTC time.
+NOTE: data is only logged every 2 seconds because there is a 1 second processing + 1 second sleep.

 print.values
 - Prints per-second bx, by, bz and total magnetic field reading directly into the terminal.